itu-tid/lecture-notes/Lectures/T1-Intro-to-React.md

 In React, the dependents are not formulas, but UIs.
 When a state variable or a prop changes, the library automatically redraws all the relevant UI elements, and only those.

-### The useEffect hook ...

-## Coding Conventions

-A few conventions
-- (naming) components are named with capital letters
-- (modularization): components are defined in their own files
-- (modularization) To import a component one can use either *default* or *named* imports